 In 1972, after adventures in Africa and Ireland, and having seen his first shots fired in anger during the Bengali rebellion in what was then East Pakistan, he was made The Observer’s Chief Roving Reporter and spent the next thirty years covering various trouble spots.

 Smith lives with his wife Sylvia in Nicosia where, in the late 1970’s, he was first based as The Observer’s Middle East correspondent.
-In more recent years he has concentrated on writing books, both fiction and non-fiction but mostly the same school of narrative history popularised by writers uch as Sir Max Hastings, Rick Atkinson and Antony Beevor.
-His latest - England’s Last War Against France - Fighting Vichy 1940-42 - was first published by Weidenfeld in July 2009 and is now available in paperback It tells the story of the bloody land,sea and air conflict between Pétain’s Vichy France, from July 1940 the country’s legitimate government following its crushing defeat by Germany, which began with almost 1300 French sailors being killed in 10 minutes at Mers el-Kebir.
+In more recent years he has concentrated on writing books, both fiction and non-fiction but mostly the same school of narrative history popularised by writers such as Sir Max Hastings, Rick Atkinson and Antony Beevor.
+In 2009 Weidenfld published his England’s Last War Against France - Fighting Vichy 1940-42 .
+It tells the story of the bloody land,sea and air conflict between Pétain’s Vichy France, from July 1940 the country’s legitimate government following its crushing defeat by Germany, which began with almost 1300 French sailors being killed in 10 minutes at Mers el-Kebir.

 "There the flavour of Waugh's Sword of Honour trilogy in Smith's delight in arcane detail and rumbustious anecdote…a narrative of war that has much of Patrick O'Brian about it,” said Carmen Callil in The Guardian.

 His highly acclaimed Singapore Burning, an intensively researched non-fiction account of the campaign the British and the Japanese fought down the length of the Malaya peninsula which culminated in the fall of Singapore in February 1942.